dutree is a command line tool to analyze disk usage.

 You can compare any number of different folders, for instance these snapshots taken on different dates with btrfs-snp.

 The file size of files is not actually equivalent to the disk usage, this is, the real amount of disk blocks that are used.
 Small files will take up more space than we might assume because only one small file will be stored in one block.
+See this post for a more complete explanation.

 In fact, all files in disk are rounded to the block size, 4 kibibytes in this example.